veraison/docs/terminology.md

 Claims collected from a device (the Attester) about its current state (firmware, boot configuration, runtime properties).

 ### **Scheme**
-A verification policy or method supported by Veraison that defines how evidence should be interpreted and matched against reference values.
+A verification policy or method supported by Veraison that defines how Evidence should be interpreted and matched against Reference Values.

 ### **Verifier**
-The entity that validates evidence against endorsements and reference values to produce an attestation result.
+The entity that validates Evidence against Endorsements and Reference Values to produce an Attestation Result.

 ### **Attestation Result**
 The outcome of the verification process, usually expressing whether the evidence is trustworthy.